 Takeaways: There is an Indian Takeaway in Pembroke Main Street (Mehfils; Tel: 01646 682666) and a Chinese Takeaway and Restaurant on the Commons in Pembroke.
 (You can’t miss it on the bottom road on the right on the one way system 100m before the hill up to the Castle).

-Penally Abbey, Penally, Near Tenby Tel: 01834 843033 - Our very own restaurant attached to the hotel (see link).
+Rhosyn at Penally Abbey, Penally, Near Tenby Tel: 01834 843033 - Our very own restaurant attached to our hotel near Tenby (see link).
 Candle lit dining room with stunning sea views, informal service and a refined but easy going ambiance make the restaurant a pleasure for guests.
-Jerry and his team offer superb menus inspired by the Pembrokeshire coast.
-Open for dinner from 6.45pm in the evenings, Sunday lunch and Afternoon Teas.
-(Closed to non residents on Sunday and Monday evenings).
+Rich and his team offer superb menus inspired by the Pembrokeshire coast.
+Open for dinner from 6.45pm in the evenings, drinks and Afternoon Teas.
 Call the hotel for bookings – mention to the lovely receptionists that you’re staying at the Schoolroom Cottage.

 Ye Olde Worlde Café, Bosherston Open between 8am – 5pm in the summer months (between March and October).
 Simple fare.
 Cakes, buns, tea (real tea leaves!) and freshly ground coffee in the garden.
 Popular for late breakfast for intrepid cliff climbers who often camp nearby.
 There is also a shop selling Ice creams and sweets next door to the quaint pavilion.

 St Govan’s Inn, Bosherston Tel: 01646 661311 – A warm welcome, popular with walkers and climbers alike, offering pub grub.
 Sit beside the fire in the winter months after that blast across the cliffs.
 Open between 12-9pm for food, booking during school holidays advised.